120 Random Facts That Will Make You the Most Interesting Person in the Room

 The original meteorologist to begin naming them, Clement Wragge, named hurricanes after politicians he didn't like, so that he could say things like they're "causing great distress," "wreaking havoc," and "wandering aimlessly."
 So, uh, who would you name a hurricane after?

-The U.S. Navy Uses Xbox 360 Controllers
+The U.S. Navy uses Xbox 360 controllers.

 Xbox 360 controllers are lighter, more intuitive, and overall just easier to use when operating the periscopes on submarines, unlike the complex, helicopter-style control sticks previously used.
-Also, the game console controllers sell for about $20, while replacing a submarine industry standard controller can run nearly $40,000.
+Also, the game console controllers sell for around $20, while replacing a submarine industry standard controller can run nearly $40,000.
 All told, swapping to the Xbox controller has reduced training time from hours to mere minutes.

 Notice anything interesting about that year?
 It is a bit ironic because 1916 was four years before women were even given the right to vote.
 Though, it should be noted that Rankin was a prominent leader of the women's suffrage movement.
 Her home state of Montana granted women the right to vote in 1914, six years before it would be legal federally.
-Rankin was a Republican who ran for public office and won a congressional seat in 1916, helping pave the way for women's suffrage.

-Charlie Chaplin Once Entered a Charlie Chaplin Look-Alike Competition—and Lost
+Charlie Chaplin once entered a Charlie Chaplin look-alike competition—and lost.

 In 1975, a few years before he passed away, Charlie Chaplin entered a look-alike contest in France.
 He came in third, not first.
 A theory as to why he didn't win is that he has blue eyes that couldn't be seen in black and white, so the judges didn't recognize him.
 Whatever the case, though, he was apparently a good sport about being bested.

-The Leaning Tower of Pisa Has Always Leaned
+The leaning Tower of Pisa has always leaned.

 It's not like this famed structure slouched to the right over time.
 Construction for the tower began in 1173, and, because of the soft ground it was built on, began to lean as soon as builders got to the third story, five years after construction started.
 Over the next 800 years, leaning wasn't the only thing off about the tower: It's also sinking at a rate of two millimeters per year.

-Thomas Jefferson and John Adams Died Within Hours of Each Other
+Thomas Jefferson and John Adams died within hours of each other.

 On July 4th, 1826, both former presidents John Adams and Thomas Jefferson passed away.
 Fellow patriots turned adversaries, they were also the last surviving members of the original American revolutionaries.
-Plus, dd you notice the date?
+Plus, did you notice the date?
 That would be the 50th anniversary of American independence, which seems rather symbolic.

-William Henry Harrison Served the Shortest Presidential Term in U.S. History
+William Henry Harrison served the shortest presidential term in U.S. history.

 He was America's ninth president and served just a single month—from March 4th 1841, to April 4th, 1841—before dying of pneumonia, which makes him the shortest-serving U.S. president in history.
 President William Harrison was succeeded by his vice president, John Tyler, who earned the nickname "His Accidency."
-The former president and his wife are now buried at the William Henry Harrison Tomb State Memorial in North Bend, Ohio.

-While everyone knows the story of Revere's famous ride, in which he was said to have warned colonial militia of the approaching enemy by yelling "The British are coming!"
+While everyone knows the story of Paul Revere's famous ride, in which he was said to have warned colonial militia of the approaching enemy by yelling "The British are coming!"
 But that never happened.
 The operation was meant to be quiet and stealthy, since British troops were hiding out in the Massachusetts countryside.
 Also, at the time, many Colonial Americans still considered themselves to be British.

 The same year the Oregon Trail began, the fax machine was patented by Scottish inventor Alexander Bain.
 Then, three years later, in 1846, he actually created it.
 At the time, it was not referred to as a fax machine, but a facsimile machine.
 He used a clock to synchronize the movement of two pendulums, which would then scan each line of the message during that process.